 Atlanta DUI Lawyer - Atlanta DUI Attorney

-For almost 20 years, former DUI Prosecutor Richard Lawson has been defending DUI cases in Atlanta Georgia.
+For more than 20 years, former DUI Prosecutor Richard Lawson has been defending DUI cases in Atlanta Georgia.
 He is the top-rated and most reviewed DUI Attorney in Atlanta, with reviews that can be found on AVVO, Yahoo, and Google.
 Emory Law School trained, his experience is the difference.

 10 Day Warning!!!